fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

 ourselves to become much more efficient, understanding others helps to work with them better.

-- often, we don't listen to other people and want to provide a quick fix
+- Often, we don't listen to other people and want to provide a quick fix
-- we communicate most of our waking hours, and yet we received no specific training to understand other human beings
+- We communicate most of our waking hours, and yet we received no specific training to understand other human beings
-- effective interaction requires understanding
+- Effective interaction requires understanding
-- it is easier to trust actions and integrity than words
+- It is easier to trust actions and integrity than words
-- while we want to be understood, we don't attempt to understand others
+- While we want to be understood, we don't attempt to understand others
 - Empathetic listening: rephrase content and reflect feelings
-- gives people psychological air to open up and accept help
+- Gives people psychological air to open up and accept help
-- we tend to have different and incompatible perception - none of them are wrong, but it makes communication harder
+- We tend to have different and incompatible perception - none of them are wrong, but it makes communication harder
 - _Effective_ presentations take effort and time, but are usually worth it.
-- when interacting, there is a lot of things you can't control - but you can always seek first to understand.
+- When interacting, there is a lot of things you can't control - but you can always seek first to understand.
-- one-on-one sessions help tremendously
+- One-on-one sessions help tremendously
-- seek first to understand and it will open doors for synergy
+- Seek first to understand and it will open doors for synergy

 ### Habit 6: Synergize